Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Separating from

 \section{Separating \IFPCWSC{} from \IFPCWSCI{}}

-In this section we separate \IFPCWSC{} from \IFPCWSCI{}, that is, we show that the interpretation operator strictly increases expressiveness.
-To do so, we will define a class of structures $\GraphClass$ without non-trivial automorphisms.
+This section separates \IFPCWSC{} from \IFPCWSCI{}, that is, the interpretation operator strictly increases expressiveness.
+To show this, we will define a class of structures $\GraphClass$ without non-trivial automorphisms.
 Thus, there are only singleton orbits and the WSC-fixed-point operator can be expressed by a (non-WSC) fixed-point operator: Either all choice-sets are singletons or the WSC-fixed-point operator evaluates to false.
 We will show that isomorphism of $\GraphClass$-structures is not definable in \IFPC{} and thus not in \IFPCWSC{}.
 However, we will show that there is an \IFPC{}-interpretation reducing $\GraphClass$-isomorphism to isomorphism of CFI graphs (over ordered base graphs) and thus $\GraphClass$\nobreakdash-isomorphism is \IFPCWSCI{}-definable.

 We will combine two known constructions.
 We start with CFI graphs.
-In the next step, we will modify the CFI graphs to remove all automorphisms.
+In the next step, we will modify the CFI graphs to remove all non-trivial automorphisms.
 This will be achieved by gluing a CFI graph to a so-called multipede~\cite{GurevichShelah96}.
 The multipedes are structures without non-trivial automorphisms, for which \IFPC{} fails to define the orbit partition.
 To prove that isomorphism of this gluing is not \IFPC{}-definable, either, we will combine winning strategies of Duplicator in the bijective $k$-pebble game of CFI graphs and multipedes.
 In order to successfully combine the strategies, we will require that the base graphs of the CFI graphs have large connectivity.
 For the multipedes, we will show the existence of sets of vertices with pairwise large distance.
 The multipede can be removed by an \FO{}-interpretation reducing the isomorphism problem of the gluing to the CFI query and hence the isomorphism problem is \IFPCWSCI{}-definable.